Adrian-Ng/Adrian-Ng.github.io/_java/YahooFinance/01-yahoo-finance.md

 ---
-layout: single
-title: Fun with Yahoo Finance API
+title: "Fun with Yahoo Finance API"
 permalink: /java/yahoofinance/
 excerpt: "As of March 2018, something happened to Google Finance - it got taken to the chopping board and is now a miserable husk of its former self!
 Long gone are the days where one could simply hook into the API and download a fat, juicy csv-file of historical stock price data... or a sensible JSON of option prices.

 Thankfully, there are many alternatives out there."
-categories: java
 classes: wide
+mathjax: true
 ---

 ## Google Finance API No More!